 Readings: There is no required textbook.
-Course notes, and study questions have been compiled into a Course Manual/Reader (Can be purchased at Copy Central, 2576 Bancroft for \$19.66 + taxes).
-As needed, primary research papers will be made available on the becourse site and sent to you via email.
-A pdf file of the course reader will be available via becourse approximately 2 or 3 weeks into the class based on when I receive the pdf file from Copy Central.
+Course notes, and study questions have been compiled into a Course Manual/Reader (Can be purchased at Copy Central, 2576 Bancroft starting Wednesday morning, Aug 23rd for ~\$20 + taxes).
+As needed, primary research papers will be made available on the bcourses site and sent to you via email.
+A pdf file of the course reader will be available via bcourses approximately 2 or 3 weeks into the class based on when I receive the pdf file from Copy Central.